jamsyoung/dust-compiler/README.md

 ## Install
 You will likely integrate this into the project you are working on.
-Place the `package.json` in the root of your project folder and run `npm install`.
-This will install the other node packages needed.
+Add this as a devDependency in your package.json and:

     $ npm install

-Next put `dust-compiler.js` anywhere you like in your project folder.
+Next add a symlink to `node_modules/.bin/dust-compiler` anywhere you like in your project folder.
 Edit the file and set the `source` and `destination` paths on where it should watch for dust files (source), and where it should write compiled js files (destination).

-## Changing default Paths
-This defaults to look for dust templates in a dust folder and puts compiled templtes into a js folder.
-If you want to change these, edit the `dust-compiler.js` file.

 ## Turning it on
 To fire it up just do this:

-    $ node dust-compiler.js
+    $ ./dust-compiler

 Notifications will look like this: